-In the matrix view, most formulas have overlapping herbal medicines with Sijunzitang(四君子汤) and Bazhentang(八珍汤), which reflects the tonic prescriptions attach great importance to the medicine composition of the two formulas.
-The main role of tonic prescriptions is "Invigorating Qi and Blood".
+In the matrix view, most formulas have overlapping herbal medicines with Sijunzitang(四君子汤) and Bazhentang(八珍汤), which reflects the tonic formulas attach great importance to the medicine composition of the two formulas.
+The main role of tonic formulas is "Invigorating Qi and Blood".
 The understanding of Qi and blood in TCM is the basic substance of human body, which can reflect the importance of all supplements to Qi and blood in heat map.
 Yin-Yang are two interdependent, opposite, complementary, and exchangeable aspects of nature.
 Qi is Yang (阳, positive), blood is Yin (阴, negative), Qi and blood are interdependent.
 TCM physicians usually prescribe disease in which Qi and blood deviate from balance.
 This figure is suitable for beginners to pay attention to the "Qi and blood" supplement.